Vikula11/Vikula11/README.md

 ### Facts
 - 🏡 Living in Germany
+- 🪆 Languages: Fluent in German, Russian and English
 - 👩‍💻 Currently: Coding & Software Engineering Student
 - 💸 Previously: I worked six years as a bank clerk
 - 🕵️ Specialized in fraud detection, data maintenance and payment transactions
+- 🔎 Working student in digital forensics in the field of eDiscovery at Deloitte GmbH
 - 🥠 Last fortune cookie: "Your path is hard, but will be amply rewarding."

 ### Interests
+- Cybersecurity
+- Digital Forensics - eDiscovery
+- Automation
+- Data Science
 - App Development
 - Design
-- Artificial Intelligence
-- Data Science

 ### Skills & Experience
 - Swift
 - Java
 - HTML, CSS, JS
 - Python (in progress)
+- VBA